COMPARING THE BIBLE AND THE QUR'AN

 (I)t is almost impossible to understand or explain the meaning of a large number of Qur'anic verses if the Traditions are rejected as useless and inauthentic.
 (Habib Ur Rahman Azami, The Sunnah in Islam, pp. 29-31.)

 The Bible, however, is very different.
 It provides its own context and chronology.
-Its revelation begins with creation and tells the story of God, the world, his people, the prophets and the Messiah, right through to the age of the resurrection.
-When the Bible gives various commands or announces the gospel it does so within a context that it itself has revealed.
+Its revelation begins with creation and tells the story of God, the world, his people, the prophets and the Messiah, right through to the new creation - the age of the resurrection.
+Therefore, when the Bible gives various commands or announces the gospel it does so within a context that it itself has provided.
 Thus, to understand the Bible you only need the Bible.
-In fact, many of the stories which are only briefly retold in the Qur'an are told in full in the Bible.
-The Bible is self-sufficient, as the word of God should be.
-Therefore to compare the Bible to the Qur'an alone is misleading and inaccurate.
+The Bible is self-sufficient but the Qur'an is not.
+Therefore a proper comparison must include these other essential Islamic books.

 Reason 2.
 Practices and Beliefs